jibsen/solarized_minimal/README.md

 read.
 See discussion related to this issue [here](https://github.com/deplorableword/textmate-solarized/issues/52).

-If you want to use the theme with TextMate, you will have to set `selection` to some value that works for you (try base02 or base2).
+If you want to use the scheme with TextMate, you will have to set `selection` to some value that works for you (try base02 or base2).